-- I like the security of knowing my children's college tuition is getting paid for today.
-I may not be able to guarantee that they'll have clean underwear for school tomorrow or that I have everyone's favorite snacks lined up for the lunch boxes, but darn it, I can be sure they'll have a higher education.
-It just makes me feel better.
+- Perhaps you like the security of knowing your children's college tuition is getting paid for today.
+You may not be able to guarantee they'll have clean underwear for school tomorrow or that everyone's favorite snacks are lined up for the lunch boxes.
+But being sure they'll have a higher education makes some people just feel better.

-- I save more when someone is forcing me to do it.
+- Some people save more when someone is forcing them to do it.
 Think of it as a coach for your child's college education!
 Participating in a prepaid plan involves signing a contract.
-I can pull out if I need to, but it would feel like I'm compromising my kids' futures (or at least my ability to pay for them).
+You can pull out if you need to, but that might feel like you're compromising your kids' futures (or at least your ability to pay for them).
 Compare that to a college savings plan, which allows you to contribute -- or not -- whenever you want.

-- With children ages 6, 4, and 2, I love for anything else in my life to basically take care of itself.
-All of my contributions to a state-run prepaid tuition program are pooled with others and then invested; it's out of my hands.
-And yet, when the time comes for our kids to attend William & Mary (no pressure), there the funds will be.
+- If you have young children in the house, it's nice to have something basically take care of itself.
+When all of your contributions to a state-run prepaid tuition program are pooled with others and then invested; it's out of your hands.
+And yet, when the time comes for your kids to attend college, there the funds will be.

 For more about saving for college, see: